-Sara Vergote enters her seventh season as an assistant distance/cross country coach at Ohio State.
+Sara Vergote has been on the Ohio State cross country/track and field staff since 2013-14.
 Vergote has helped transform the Ohio State women’s cross country team into a contender at the national level and developed the Buckeyes’ distance runners into consistent point scorers on the track.

 In 2019, Vergote coached multiple athletes to new school records and Top Eight finishes at the Big Ten Championships.
 At the Big Ten Indoor Track and Field Championships, Abby Nichols finished fourth in the 5k, and went on to win the 5k at the Big Ten Outdoor Track and Field Championships.
 Nichols’ first-place finish represented the first women’s conference title in a distance event since 1985, landing her yet another school record and clinching the team title for the women’s team.
 Two days prior, distance runner Evan Stiefel finished fifth in the men’s 10k in a loaded field.
 Nichols went on to qualify to the NCAA regional meet in the 5k, along with five other distance runners, and ultimately finished 17th in the country at the NCAA Outdoor Track and Field National Championships in Austin, Texas.
 By the end of the 2019 season, Vergote led her distance group to four new school records in the 10k (Christine Frederick); indoor and outdoor 5k (Abby Nichols); and steeplechase (Sarah Kanney).